Convergence and concentration properties of constant step-size SGD through Markov chains: Confidence bounds

 for $\delta >0$ and $n , n_0 > 0$ with probability at least $1-\Upsilon(\nu, n_0)\delta,$ where

 If Assumption~\ref{asm:grad_special_concentration}~\ref{asm:grad_special_subgauss} is replaced by Assumption~\ref{asm:grad_special_concentration}~\ref{asm:grad_special_subexp} then

 holds with the same probability. \end{proposition} The proof of Proposition~\ref{prop:average_concentration} is given in Section~\ref{sec:proof_prop_average_concentration} and takes advantage of the convergence both in total-variation distance and in the $\cW_2$ metric.
 Note that the given bounds are also dimension-free thanks to Assumption~\ref{asm:grad_special_concentration}.
 It is possible to derive a weaker result using only Assumption~\ref{asm:grad_concentration} but we omit it to avoid repetition.
 The variance terms in the upperbounds of~\eqref{eq:polyak_ruppert1} and~\eqref{eq:polyak_ruppert2} (those independent of $\delta$) are controlled thanks to a geometric decorrelation phenomenon which can be shown for the Markov chain iterates under Assumption~\ref{asm:linear_grad} (see Lemma~\ref{lem:geometric_covariances} in the Appendix).
-This phenomenon becomes weaker for smaller step-size $\beta,$ therefore, it only makes sense to apply Proposition~\ref{prop:average_concentration} with $\beta$ of constant order to avoid excessive correlation between the averaged samples.
-Finally, the lack of stationarity of the involved Markov samples is tackled by taking advantage of a spectral gap property satisfied by the transition kernel $P_\beta$ under the conditions of Theorem~\ref{thm:ergodicity} (see~\cite{kontoyiannis2012geometric}).
+This phenomenon becomes weaker for smaller step-size $\gamma,$ therefore, it only makes sense to apply Proposition~\ref{prop:average_concentration} with $\gamma$ of constant order to avoid excessive correlation between the averaged samples.
+For such $\gamma$ and granted the assumptions of Proposition~\ref{prop:wasserstein_to_tv}, one can also control $\rho$ and show that $\Upsilon(\nu, n_0)$ reaches constant order after a logarithmic number of burn-in steps $n_0.$ Finally, the lack of stationarity of the involved Markov samples is tackled by taking advantage of a spectral gap property satisfied by the transition kernel $P_\gamma$ under the conditions of Theorem~\ref{thm:ergodicity} (see~\cite{kontoyiannis2012geometric}).

 Proposition~\ref{prop:average_concentration} may be compared to the works of~\cite{mou2020linear} and~\cite{lou2022beyond}.
 The former derives a similar high probability bound for linear stochastic approximation under a generalized sub-Gaussianity assumption and uncorrelated noise.
 The latter considers a weaker finite $L_p$ moment assumption on the SGD data and uses mini-batching to obtain Nagaev type concentration bounds with provably optimal dependence in the confidence level.
 However, the results of~\cite{mou2020linear,lou2022beyond} both lack the dimension-free property of Proposition~\ref{prop:average_concentration}.